On the 3-3-1 Landau pole: 331 Review

 \section{331 Review}

 For our purposes, a sufficient review of the m331 is required.
-The model's symmetry group is $SU(3)_c \times SU(3)_L \times U(1)_X$, with the electric charge operator given by\footnote{The 331 general charge operator can be written as $Q = T_3 - \beta T_8 + X$, with the $\beta$ parameter changing with the model's version.
-The minimal model presents $\beta = \sqrt{3}$.}
+The gauge group is $SU(3)_c \times SU(3)_L \times U(1)_X$, with the electric charge operator in general 3-3-1 models given as usual by a combination of the diagonal generators

+ensuring that the directions of the defined multiplets are charge eigenstates.
+The $SU(3)_L$ generators are $T^a = \frac{\lambda^a}{2}$, where $\lambda^a$ are the Gell-Mann matrices.
+The representation content of the m331 is accommodated by $\beta = \sqrt{3}$, and the `minimal' in m331 stems from the fact that this is the version in which the leptonic particle content is identical to that of the SM, without new particles.